Test pregnant women for Group B Strep to save babies’ lives, say campaigners

 Pregnant women in Britain are not routinely tested for its presence, but a trial led by the University of Nottingham is examining whether such a move would be effective.
 Campaigners have called for more hospitals to join the pilot to ensure it is successful.

-Jane Plumb, chief executive of campaign group, Group B Strep Support, said: “It’s taken over 20 years of campaigning to get this trial commissioned.
+Jane Plumb, chief executive of campaign group Group B Strep Support, said: “It’s taken over 20 years of campaigning to get this trial commissioned.
 It’s devastating that only 30 of the 80 hospitals needed have signed up.
 We can’t let this trial fail.

-“We need to fight for the 800 babies per year that are infected with this too often deadly infection.
+“We need to fight for the 800 babies per year that are infected with this too-often-deadly infection.
 We need more hospitals to take part.
 We need to rally together and get this trial over the finish line.”

 Ms Plumb said the majority of Group B Strep infections in babies are preventable.